mattphillips/martian-robots/README.md

 ## Language and tools used
  - JavaScript
- - Gulp / Babel / Webpack / Karma / Jasmine / PhantomJS
+ - Babel / Webpack / Mocha / Chai

 ## System Requirements
  You must have NodeJS installed.